Clyux/webradio_tester/README.md

 Then in order to package the application and download the bower dependencies run
     grunt

+For that make sure you have grunt installed:
+    npm install -g grunt-cli

 ### Running the app

 Runs like a typical express app: